Out-of-state officers shot and killed a man wielding two knives blocks away from the RNC, police say

 “This is a situation where somebody's life was in immediate danger,” Norman said.

-The officers were wearing body cameras and the footage will be released per the policy of their department, Norman said.

-The Columbus Police Department has received attention because of its special unit deployed to Milwaukee that works to improve police-community relationships and had a visible role in guiding the largely uneventful protests on Monday.
+The Columbus Division of Police has received attention because of its special unit deployed to Milwaukee that works to improve police-community relationships and had a visible role in guiding the largely uneventful protests on Monday.

 The shooting happened near King Park, roughly a mile from the convention center, where a small group of protesters gathered before marching on Monday.
 That demonstration was followed by dozens of Columbus police officers, wearing blue vests that read: “Columbus Police Dialogue.”